stacklio/stackl/docs/content/advanced/documents_and_types.md

 There are two categories of documents: **items** and **configs**.
 Configs represent documents that model or describe elements or concepts of the user's IT environment and are files that by themselves are not actionable but serve as configuration.
-Items are documents that are tangible elements of a user's IT environment, namely files that are actionable or represent an interactable entity.
+Items are documents that are tangible elements of a user's IT environment, namely files that are actionable or represent an interactable entity, and represent data that serves as input for orchestration tools.
 Items can be the result of processing other documents.
 For instance, a deployable piece of hardware (i.e., infrastructure target) described by a document is an item and can be the result of a user's environment, zone, and location documents which together uniquely represent that hardware.
 In terms of how they are created, configs are always user-submitted direct models or descriptions of things to be used by STACKL and thus are not the result of a hierarchical K/V lookup.